Skip to Content

 Reasonable Accommodations and Related Protections

 A pregnancy-related condition may be considered a disability under the Americans With Disabilities Act.
-In that case, the employer will need to give you a reasonable accommodation that allows you to perform your job, unless it would present an undue hardship.
+In that case, the employer will need to give you reasonable accommodation that allows you to perform your job unless it presents an undue hardship.

 The New York State Human Rights Law also provides protection from pregnancy discrimination, and it provides protection to smaller employers that have at least four employees.
 Employers on Long Island cannot require you to take time off or take a leave of absence except when your pregnancy makes it so that you cannot reasonably perform your job duties.
-You cannot be terminated or demoted or otherwise subjected to adverse employment actions due to your pregnancy.
+You cannot be terminated, demoted, or otherwise subjected to adverse employment actions due to your pregnancy.

 Additionally, employers in the state are supposed to provide reasonable accommodations for pregnant employees.
 If you ask for an accommodation, the employer should engage in a discussion to evaluate your request and determine whether it is feasible to provide it.

-Consult a Knowledgeable Pregnancy Discrimination Lawyer on Long Island
+Contact Our Pregnancy Discrimination Lawyer in Long Island Today

 At Phillips & Associates, we can take action against many forms of employer misconduct and may be able to help you recover damages if you have been mistreated at work.
 Contact our pregnancy discrimination attorneys today at (866) 229-9441 or through our online form.